 The bottom line is that one of the responsibilities of being someone's roommate is knowing that you're both on the hook for the other's portion of the total monthly rent.
 Given that you could get evicted because of a roommate's poor financial habits, it's important to decide if having a roommate is right for you and, if it is, to take the time to find a roommate who's compatible and reliable.

-If you already live with a roommate who's not paying her share of the rent, it's wise to start looking for another roommate.
+If you already live with a roommate who's not paying his or her share of the rent, it's wise to start looking for another roommate.
 Staying with a roommate who misses rent payments puts both your tenancy and your relationship at risk.